gajim/gajim/README.md

 ### Optional Runtime Requirements

+- python3-keyring for saving your password to your system keyring
 - python3-pil (pillow) for support of webp avatars
 - python3-crypto to enable End to end encryption
 - python3-gnupg to enable GPG encryption